Bideford, Westward Ho! and Appledore Railway: Bideford Quay loop

 The railway needed a loop to run its locomotives around the train on the quay.
 Without a loop the company had to go to the extra expense of having two locomotives in steam at one time, even with the winter load of a single coach.
 Bideford Town Council refused the construction and after much argument the railway company went ahead and built the loop in defiance of the council.
 A court injunction forced the railway company to remove it again.
 The railway appealed to the Board of Trade and by May 1903 permission had been secured to re-lay the loop.
 Later on a fine of 40 shillings was imposed on the company for allowing its trains to remain too long on the quay.
 In July 1901 a complaint was made that two loaded trucks had been left at the wharf and a week later the prosecution came to the Bideford Petty Sessions Court, together with matters relating to safety on the quay, no whistle or bell and no adequate driver's seat for the engine driver to see out, leading to a 10s fine.

-The Town Council were always a 'thorn' in the side of the Company and the origins of the problem was the interruption to traffic which the trains on the quay caused, together with the effect that the rails and the wooden blocks had upon horse-drawn traffic and the decision to build the railway as a standard-gauge line.
+The town council was always a thorn in the side of the company and the origins of the problem was the interruption to traffic which the trains on the quay caused, together with the effect that the rails and the wooden blocks had upon horse-drawn traffic and the decision to build the railway as a standard-gauge line.
 The carriages were unusually wide, increasing the problems of interference with road traffic.